 Each policy has an “owner” which is the entity or group that has the authority to make changes and create new policies.
 Policies are hierarchal in nature, as follows:

 This entity may make or change any Church policy.
 By-laws must be changed in accord with the by-laws themselves.

 The Board is subject to the policies made by the Congregation.
 The Board may change policies related to staff, teams, and committees, except Standing Committees.
 These policies establish lines of authority as well as roles and responsibilities for the Board, ministers, staff, and lay leaders.
 The Board is subject to the Congregational policies.

-These groups include Board, Endowment, Leadership Succession, and Financial Review Committees.
+These groups include Board, Endowment, and Leadership Succession.
 Standing Committees are governed by the Church by-laws.

 Board Committees and Teams